TL; DR: 18 Signs of a Systemic Toxic Team Culture

 And then there are other issues beyond the internal vs. external question that might prevent a group of people that happen to be in the same place at the same time with the intent to create an excellent product for the customers from becoming a team:

-The silent treatment: Team members are deliberately ignoring communication only to point at a later stage at a perceived lack of communication.
+- The silent treatment: Team members are deliberately ignoring communication only to point at a later stage at a perceived lack of communication.

-Voting with their feet: The team suffers from a high fluctuation among its members.
+- Voting with their feet: The team suffers from a high fluctuation among its members.

 What signs of a toxic team culture have you observed?
 Please, share with us in the comments.

-✋ Do Not Miss Out: Join the 6,500-plus Strong ‘Hands-on Agile’ Slack Team and Learn more about a Toxic Team Culture
+✋ Do Not Miss Out: Join the 7,900-plus Strong ‘Hands-on Agile’ Slack Team and Learn more about a Toxic Team Culture